 No joints required

-Another point in favour of nora floor coverings was that they can be installed without joint-sealing.
-The rubber material does not start to shrink but remains dimensionally stable, even after decades of use.
+nora floor coverings can also be installed without joints.
+Rubber floor coverings remain dimensionally stable and do not shrink even after decades.
 Because they obviate the need for time-consuming and cost-intensive refurbishment of the joints, which always involves disruptions to work routines in hospitals, in the long term nora floor coverings are the most economic solution for hospitals.
 And last, but not least, an installation without joint-sealing gives the laid floor a uniform look.

 Mauget is also extremely satisfied with how easy it is to clean the rubber floor coverings.
 On account of their material and dense surface, nora rubber floor coverings are less susceptible to dirt and are also resistant to surface disinfectants.
 Not only that, but nora has developed an innovative floor care system: nora pads.
 These are cleaning disks that are impregnated with countless, microscopically small diamonds.
 The floor covering can be cleaned and polished mechanically – using just water and without any chemicals at all.
 This is not only much cheaper, but it is good for the environment as well.
 CHAL also utilises nora pads. „Cleaning the floors with pads works exceptionally well,“ confirms the technical director.
 Mauget also appreciated the extensive counselling given during the installation: „nora‘s application engineers regularly came to the hospital to advise us and make sure that all the conditions for a flawless installation of the floors were met.“

 Another factor that qualifies rubber floor coverings for being installed in sustainable buildings is their long life span.
 They are practically indestructible and look almost like new even after decades of intensive use.
 Quality and customer service: These are the two pillars on which the success of the nora brand has been built.
 That is why they are the number one choice for countless planners worldwide – and not just in hospitals.